IbzanHyena/blog.ibzan.co.uk/articles/2023-05-30-neural-network-in-j.md

 This is a vector!
 To transform a vector of size m to a vector of size n, you can multiply by an m&times;n matrix.

-So, we can represent the neural network as a collection of matrices &mdash; each matrix provides the transformation from one layer to the next.
+So, we can represent the neural network as a collection of matrices&mdash;each matrix provides the transformation from one layer to the next.
 Let&rsquo;s write some code to generate that!

 ```j